zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 of class declarations and boilerplate code.

-This problem can be resolved by extending the type system so that the multidimensional space of all possible object forms can be grasped by a special type expression.
+This problem can be resolved by extending the type system so that the multidimensional space of all possible object forms can be described by a special type expression.

 The result of a mapping is a new target domain object composed of the source domains objects.
 In order to avoid object schizophrenia the source objects must be